 Don't give yourself more anxiety by thinking about what "could" happen during your trip.

 The thing about traveling is that almost everything is unknown ... that's why so many people have anxiety while traveling.
 We're often expecting a beautiful vacation, but not everything happens in our favor.
 It's okay to have bad days on your trip.
 Almost everyone (whether they have anxiety or not) have bad days on trips.
 Don't think about them!
-When they come, you can deal with it, but just focus on the present.
-If you ever catch yourself thinking about a possible future scenario, take a deep breath, pull out your relaxing playlist, a book or even a TV show and relax!
+When they come, remember that they will pass; the good will outweigh the bad.
+If you ever catch yourself thinking about a possible future scenario, take a deep breath, pull out your relaxing playlist, a book or even a TV show and relax.

 Plan regular downtime

 If you need a little extra relaxation, do some yoga.
 If you've never done yoga, check out these poses for beginners.
-Yoga isn't for everyone, but if it gives you some peace of mind, do it!
+Yoga isn't for everyone, but if it gives you some peace of mind, do it.
+Even just focusing on how your body and breath are feeling can return your mind to a place of calm and relaxation.

 Talk to your group and head teacher